 You must turn in your 10 final, processed PSD files via Google Drive by midnight.

-Label your files lastname_firstname_p2_narrative_final_1, lastname_firstname_p2_narrative_final_2, etc. Place in your Project 2 folder on Google Drive.
+Label your files lastname_firstname_p2_tableau_final_1, lastname_firstname_p2_tableau_final_2, etc. Place in your Project 2 folder on Google Drive.

-Final critique for Project 2.
-You will turn in your 5 prints for critique and your final grade.
+We will have your final critique for Project 2.
+You will turn in 5 prints for critique and your final grade.
+We will critique your work in the Photo Lab in the back of the Art Den.